md-redwan-hossain/bd-geographical-data-api/README.md

 - Port `8080` is the exposed port for docker.
 - For example, for Swagger documentation: [http://localhost:8080/swagger](http://localhost:8080/swagger)

+## Environment variable

+- Data can be loaded inside the application in Environment variable fashion through:

+  - `appsetting.json` for very generic data.
+  - `development.json` this will be loaded when `ASPNETCORE_ENVIRONMENT ==  Development`
+  - `production.json` this will be loaded when `ASPNETCORE_ENVIRONMENT ==  Production`
+  - `secrets.json` for sensitive data.

+- These files can accept any valid json value and they must be created in the parent directory (where `Program.cs` is located).

+- Loading data from `secrets.json` is controlled by `"USE_SECRETS_JSON"`, it takes either `1` which means true or `-1` which means false.

+## Response Cache

+- Response Cache is enabled by default.
+The default cache time is 600 seconds (10 min) which can be changed through `RESPONSE_CACHE_DURATION_IN_SECOND`
+- Note: Response Cache does not store any data in the server.
+It is all about how the client will cache the response so that it does not need to send the request again.

 ## Running from compiled binary

-- If you want to run from single executable self-contained binary, port conflict may occur.
-Simply add the following lines in the existing json object of `appsettings.json` to configure the port of kestrel server.
+- If you want to run from single executable self-contained binary from the release page, port conflict may occur.
+To solve this issue, add the following lines in the existing json object of any of the files mentioned in [Environment variable](#environment-variable) to configure the port of kestrel server.

 ```json
   "Kestrel": {